 Merry C. Rhoades has more than 30 years of experience representing Illinois public education institutions.
-In her practice as an education law attorney, Merry regularly advises clients on all facets of school law, ranging from annexation and detachment matters to the termination of the tenured teacher to tax and finance matters.
+In her practice as an education law attorney, Merry regularly advises clients on all facets of school law, ranging from annexation and detachment matters to the employee/employer relationship to tax and finance matters.

 Because of Merry’s 30-plus years of experience in representing Illinois public school districts, she has key insights regarding the day-to-day operation of the school district.
 That experience includes school district compliance with the Illinois Open Meetings Act (OMA), the Freedom of Information Act (FOIA), and other laws governing board of education operation.
 Most recently, Merry represented several school districts in the first court challenge to the 1% School Facility Occupation Tax.

 Merry is an active member of several school related organizations.
 She is a member of the Illinois Council of School Attorneys Executive Committee and served as a past Chairperson.
 She serves as an Illinois Association of School Boards (IASB) PRESS advisory committee.

 Merry is certified by the ISBE to provide mandatory leadership training to newly elected School Board members.

 - Illinois Leading Lawyer since 2010: School Law

 - J.D., DePaul University College of Law, 1986

 Publications & Presentations

 - Presenter, Roxana Back-to-School In-service, Hot Topics in Special Education (August 2016)

 - SB100 presentations for Monroe-Randolph ROE, Gillespie CUSD #5, SIUE-Charter School, Making Sense of Student Discipline: Complying with SB100 (2016)